You are viewing a story from harrypotterfanfiction.com

-I don’t know how she drinks that rubbish--The Poisoned Apple has some of the worst coffee on the planet.
+I don’t know how she drinks that rubbish.
+The Poisoned Apple has some of the worst coffee on the planet.
 But I suppose when your nights are spent collecting bedpans and reading charts you’ll do anything to stay awake.
-She waves her hand in front of my eyes because clearly I am not paying attention.
-“About how much you dislike Witch Weekly?
-You really owe him,” she says.
-“He doesn’t know how ungrateful you are, does he?”
+She waves her hand in front of my eyes, because clearly I am not paying attention.
+“It was nice of him to get you an internship.
+You haven’t told him that you hate it, have you?”

-“Right, but it’s Dean,” she says meaningfully.
+“Right, but it’s Dean,” she says.

-She sighs.
 “That’s not what I was saying.”

 “Right.
 Well, it looks like we’ll both be getting fucked tonight,” I say crudely, “though I don’t reckon this lot will buy me breakfast.”